Travel Guide: Safety in Juarez and El Paso [2023]

 However, it is not a war zone (anymore) and is absolutely visitable – especially if you have experience in places that don’t have the best reputation for safety.
 Now, why is Juarez dangerous?

-There are enough factors to write a book about, but to sum it up, the vast amount of very poor, vulnerable refugees at the U.S.-Mexico border, combined with the proximity to the United States market, provides a really strong business opportunity for some people who are looking to run some not so nice businesses.
-The drug cartels have fought over Juarez for the past couple of decades, and at times the city and entire border area was literally a war zone.
+There are enough factors to write a book about.
+But to sum it up, the vast amount of very poor, vulnerable refugees at the U.S.-Mexico border, combined with the proximity to the United States market, provides a really strong business opportunity for some people who are looking to run some not so nice businesses.

+The drug cartels have fought over Juarez for the past couple of decades, and at times the city and entire border city was literally a war zone.
 Now, is this still the case?
 Is Juarez dangerous?
 Is Juarez safe to visit in 2023?

 Juarez is safe during daylight and in popular tourist destinations.